Staphylococcus Aureus Food Poisoning: An Overview

 Staph aureus are often found in meat products, mayonnaise-based salads and sandwiches, cream-filled pastries, and other dairy products.
 The bacteria can withstand higher salt levels than most other bacteria, so it can also live in cured foods, such as ham.

 Most people only begin to suspect staph food poisoning after they learn that other people they dined with also have it.
-By the time you realize you have the infection, you're likely to be well into suffering the consequences.
+By the time you realize you have the infection, you're likely already experiencing symptoms.

 While lab testing can detect and confirm the presence of staph bacteria or toxins in vomit, stool, or foods, these tests usually aren't ordered unless there is a current outbreak.